Skip to main content

 • Feature flags — toggle experimental features (reset to Codex defaults available)

 The Control Center edits only the user config layer.
-The effective runtime config may differ due to trusted repo layers and CCS transient overrides (-c flags, CCS_CODEX_API_KEY).
+The effective runtime config may differ due to trusted repo layers, CCS transient overrides (-c flags, CCS_CODEX_API_KEY), and the ccsxp managed model_providers.cliproxy repair.

 Raw TOML editor is available as an escape hatch for unsupported or fidelity-sensitive edits.
 Structured controls are disabled while raw TOML is dirty or invalid.